phylowheeler/CLOAK/README.md

 ## Directories in this Repository

-### Benchmarking
+### MSA_benchmarking
-Scripts to score the performance of multiple sequence alignment filtering programs
+Scripts to score the performance of multiple sequence alignment filtering programs based on the BAliBASE benchmark

 ### Substitution_Models
-Guide for training amino acid substitution models on filtered multiple sequence alignments, and scripts to compare substituion models to each other.
+Guide and scripts for training amino acid substitution models on filtered multiple sequence alignments.
+Pre-trained substitution models

 ### Figures
-Scripts to generate publication figures
+Scripts and datafiles to generate publication figures

 ## Dependencies
 The software environment in the cloak_env.yml file contains the dependencies needed to run the software in this repository.
 Set up the environment with conda using